Martial arts instruction in aikido for adults and children.

 Seattle Aikikai regularly hosts visiting instructors from around the world.Our most recent seminar was July 25–26 with Yoko Okamoto Sensei, 6th Dan, from Aikido Kyoto.

 Seattle Aikikai regularly hosts guest instructors from around the country and around the world.
 Members of other dojos can keep informed by signing up for our Seminars and Events mailing list.

 Up-to-date information on upcoming aikido and cultural events may be found on the dojo's Events Calendar.

 For new or returning students, Seattle Aikikai offers a Two-Month Aikido Startup package.
-This includes up to three basics classes per week, Mondays and Wednesdays 6:00–7:00 PM, and Thursdays Noon–1:00 PM.
+This includes up to four basics classes per week, Mondays and Wednesdays 7:00–8:00 PM, and Tuesday and Thursdays Noon–1:00 PM.